ArhanUofT/scPipeVis/README.md

 hyperparameters at many different steps.
 Therefore, any user while analyzing their data, has to make so many choices/decisions at each step.
-These decisions, like tuning the hyperparameter or choosing the right method is absolutely not trivial.
+These decisions, like tuning the hyperparameter or choosing the right method are absolutely not trivial.
 In other words, these choices at each step can affect your downstream analyses.
 Therefore, making well informed decisions are crucial.
 This is where scPipeVis comes in, following an extensive literature review (Amezquita et al. 2019), I have put together a pipeline that takes care of most of these above mentioned